afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup3/Setup3_en.md

   - Red and black wires are mandatory.
 Others are optional.

 ## Firmware upload

+At Arduino IDE, configure the board manager for "TinyPICO".

 **You should calibrate your battery first**.
 See the [Battery calibration procedure](../../../../src/Firmware/BatteryTools/BatteryCalibration/README.md).